jaedowning/personal-website/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

-# Highlight the author in author lists? (true/false)
+Highlight the author in author lists? (true/false)
-highlight_name: false
+highlight_name: true
 ---

 Jae Downing is a professor of public health at OHSU-PSU School of Public Health in Portland.